phlnstr/phlnstr.in/now.md

 Hiking — Nothing planned till the half marathon is done.
 Then something big.

-Reading — _Mountains of the Mind_ by Robert Macfarlane, _A Visit from the Good Squad_ by Jennifer Egan
+Reading — _Mountains of the Mind_ by Robert Macfarlane, _A Visit from the Goon Squad_ by Jennifer Egan

 PhD — Writing the literature review chapter for my final thesis.